SOC 100 INTRODUCTION TO SOCIOLOGY

 Hands-on introduction to the application of computers to applied social research problems, including a review of past practices, current uses, and future trends; computer analysis of data to develop insights into the ways applied sociologists use computers in their work.

-SOC 204 FOUNDATIONS OF SOCIOLOGICAL THOUGHT
+SOC 204 CLASSICAL SOCIOLOGICAL THEORY

 3, 3/0; WIIF

 Prerequisites: SOC 100.
 Ideas developed by the early founders of sociology, including Auguste Comte, Karl Marx, Max Weber, Emile Durkheim, Georg Simmel, Herbert Spencer and their contemporaries.
 Course offered every semester.

 SOC 208 SOCIOLOGY OF CONTEMPORARY CHINA

 Contemporary China from various sociological perspectives; brief history of China; recent developments of social structure, cultural values and norms in China; comparison of China and Western societies; practical outcomes of China studies.
 Offered occasionally.

 Background in feminist social theory and changes in feminism over time.
 Introduction to theoretical analysis from a feminist perspective.

 Equivalent Course: WGS 212